 Data Inspection - Split Histogram

-Before running any statistical tests, let's first just take a look at our data.
+Before running any statistical test, always make sure your data make sense in the first place.
 In this case, a split histogram basically tells the whole story in a single chart.
 We don't see many SPSS users run such charts but you'll see in a minute how incredibly useful it is.
 The screenshots below show how to create it.

 In step below, you can add a nice title to your chart.
 We settled for “Distribution BDI per Medicine”.